-You see, banks make money by lending it at higher interest rates today than they borrow it for.
-In other words, they offer account holders like you a certain interest rate to borrow your money and then lend that money for more than they pay you.
-But, since they currently borrow money nearly interest-free, they don’t have to entice customers with higher rates.
-Essentially, they’re getting the milk almost for free, so they’re offering very little for the cow.
+Banks make money by lending it at higher interest rates than they borrow it for.
+In other words, they offer account holders like you a certain interest rate to borrow your money and then lend it for more interest than they pay you.
+But since banks currently borrow money nearly interest-free, depositors earn even less.

-There is very little risk to either type of account.
-Both online CDs and savings accounts are FDIC-insured up to $250,000, meaning your principal is safe.
+There is very little risk to either type of account; both online CDs and savings accounts are FDIC-insured up to $250,000 per depositor, per institution, and cannot lose principal.

 However, the logic behind why online CD rates are lower than online savings rates is simple: you’re sacrificing a potentially higher yield for a guaranteed rate.

 According to Schrage, “The only reason one may opt for a certificate of deposit over an online savings account is that the interest rate is locked in on a CD for the term of the investment.
 Online savings account interest rates are variable, and can go up or down as the bank chooses.”

 Andrea Puchalsky, Director of Global Communications for Ally Bank, echoed Schrage, stating, “Rates for our online savings and money market accounts are variable and may change after the account is opened, whereas the shorter term CD rates are fixed for the length of the CD term.”